assertdevelopments/promise-poc/README.md

 Download and install WildFly 10.

-Deploy **promise-poc-samples-c.v-SNAPSHOT.war** to the Wild Fly application server.
+Deploy **promise-poc-c.v-SNAPSHOT.war** to the Wild Fly application server.

 Try to run the samples in **org.assertdevelopments.promise.poc.samples.client** package.